Aelisya/Aelisya-Tweaker/README.md

 ## Release Notes

-### Version 5.0 (DRAFT) on hold to publish because a function of DNR api isn't available before 87
+### V 5.0 (DRAFT) on hold to publish because a function of DNR api isn't available before 87
 <ul>
 <li>Bug correction in AMP on unsecure http</li>
 <li>Bug correction in noopener on unsecure http</li>